 Mercy Health System Increases Care Provider Satisfaction and Speeds Access to EpicCare EMR with Imprivata OneSign

 Since 1989, Mercy Health System has grown from a stand-alone community hospital with no employed physicians and no ambulatory care centers into a comprehensive, vertically integrated health system offering an extensive network of primary and specialty care physicians, three hospitals, subspecialty centers of excellence, insurance products, long term care, retail services, and preventive health and wellness programs.
-Today Mercy operates a 240-bed hospital in Janesville, Wisconsin; a 25-bed hospital in Lake Geneva, Wisconsin; and a 45-bed hospital in Harvard, Illinois.
+Today, Mercy operates a 240-bed hospital in Janesville, Wisconsin; a 25-bed hospital in Lake Geneva, Wisconsin; and a 45-bed hospital in Harvard, Illinois.
 In addition to hospital-based services, Mercy provides clinic-based services, post-acute care and retail services, and insurance products.
-Mercy sees more than 1.1 million patients annually and employs nearly 4,000 partners, over 400 of whom are employed physicians.
+Mercy sees more than 1.1 million patients annually and employs nearly 4,000 partners, over 400 of who are employed physicians.
 To fulfill its mission of promoting healing in the broadest sense, Mercy is committed to providing patients with the latest technology, the best medical teams, and expert, compassionate care.